 Wichahpi Commemorative Stone Wall, commonly referred to as “Te-Lah-Nay’s Wall,” is the largest unmortared wall in the United States.
 It has cemented its place in local history for both its stature and sentimental meaning.

-Tom Hendrix spent over three decades building the wall in honor of his ancestor, a Yuchi woman named Te-Lah-Nay who was kicked off her northern Alabama homeland and relocated to Oklahoma in the movement later known as the Trail of Tears.
+Tom Hendrix spent over three decades building the wall in honor of his ancestor, a Yuchi woman named Te-Lah-Nay.
+In the early 19th century, Andrew Jackson made the Indian Removal Act the cornerstone of his presidency, even enforcing it in defiance of a Supreme Court ruling.
+The federal government used the act to force about 100,000 Native Americans to abandon their homes and move west of the Mississippi River.
+Te-Lah-Nay was kicked off her northern Alabama homeland and relocated to Oklahoma in the movement that would become known as the Trail of Tears.

 When Te-Lah-Nay arrived out West, she found the rivers did not sing like the beloved Tennessee River she had been forced to leave behind.
 She left the reservation she had been sent to and began her five-year journey back to Alabama and the “Singing River.”

-Hendrix used over 8 million pounds of materials to create the monument.
-He frequently joked its construction, “wore out three trucks, 22 wheelbarrows, 3,700 pairs of gloves, three dogs, and one old man.”
+Hendrix’s mile-long wall mimics Te-Lah-Nay’s walk home.
+It winds through the woods, rising and falling to reflect the ups and downs of her journey.
+He used over eight million pounds of materials to create the monument, and frequently joked that its construction “wore out three trucks, 22 wheelbarrows, 3,700 pairs of gloves, three dogs, and one old man.”

 Know Before You Go

 It's just a stone's throw from the Natchez Trace Parkway.
 The wall is on private property and can be visited with permission.
 You can also view it from the road.